 As a safeTALK-trained suicide alert helper, you will be better able to:

 Additionally, each participant will receive a certificate, a wallet-sized reference card plus a resource pack with information about sources of support for people having suicidal thoughts.

 safeTALK is informative, clear and concise I feel much more confident to ask people if they are thinking about suicide and know how to help them.

 smaller* organisation (any sector)

 |* smaller means less than 50 paid staff.|

 We regularly run training courses in Brighton & Hove that anyone can book onto.
 Please check our list of upcoming courses and make a booking by clicking the Eventbrite link below.
 Payment can be made by PayPal, credit card, cheque or invoice.

 This is a cost-effective way of training between 10 and 30 people in your own venue.
 One trainer and a community resource facilitate the safeTALK session, which lasts 3.5 hours with two short breaks.
-Please contact our office (email@example.com) for a quote, available dates or more information.
+Please contact us at firstname.lastname@example.org for a quote, available dates or more information.